zurcoin/zurcoin/doc/build-osx.md

 Creating a release build
 ------------------------
-You can ignore this section if you are building `quarkd` for your own use.
+You can ignore this section if you are building `zurd` for your own use.

-quarkd/quark-cli binaries are not included in the Bitcoin-Qt.app bundle.
+zurd/zur-cli binaries are not included in the Bitcoin-Qt.app bundle.

-If you are building `quarkd` or `Bitcoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:
+If you are building `zurd` or `Bitcoin-Qt` for others, your build machine should be set up as follows for maximum compatibility:

 All dependencies should be compiled with these flags: